Trouble the Saints

 Trouble the Saints is a 2020 historical fantasy novel by Alaya Dawn Johnson.
 It was first published by Tor Books/Macmillan Publishers.

 Synopsis

-In an alternate New York City in the early 1940s, Phyllis LeBlanc works for Victor the crime boss, passing for white as she uses her "saints' hands" — a supernatural skill with throwing knives — to kill people who Victor has told her are evil.
-When her boyfriend Dev Patil — who can magically foresee threats — tells her of upcoming dangers, they flee the city together, and their lives become much more complicated.
+In an alternate New York City in the early 1940s, Phyllis LeBlanc works for “Russian Victor”, a mob boss.
+Phyllis passes for white as she uses her "saints' hands" — a supernatural skill with throwing knives — to kill people whom Victor claims are evil.
+Ten years ago, Victor ordered Phyllis to kill a man named Trent Sullivan.
+Phyllis has since left the world of assassins, but Victor asks her to complete one final job: assassinate Sullivan’s girlfriend, Maryann West.